hskonneh/Research_Data_Management/README.md

-# 📊 Research Data Management Exercise
+# Skill Expansion & Research Data Management

-This project is an exercise for the Research Data Management Course 2025 by Elwazi.
-It involves the analysis of economic and health data for Sierra Leone, focusing on data cleaning, transformation, and visualization using R.
+This repository offers a structured pathway to broaden your technical and analytical abilities through hands-on exercises, tutorials, and real-world examples.
+It highlights the pivotal role of research data management, guiding you from data collection and organization to long-term preservation and responsible sharing.

+By weaving in best practices for metadata creation, version control, and reproducible workflows, this project empowers you to handle diverse datasets with confidence, ensuring your research remains transparent, reliable, and primed for future discovery.

+## Economic Analysis

+This repository provides a comprehensive examination of Sierra Leone’s economy through variables such as GDP growth, inflation rates, employment figures, trade balances, and sectoral outputs.
+You’ll sharpen your skills in data cleaning, statistical modeling, and visualization by working with real-world datasets.

 ## 📜 Table of Contents